shadowPunch/HighPrep-Zetheta-Sisyphus13120/README.md

 ## DATASET
 1. get_data.ipynb - the main notebook for creating the datasets.
-2. classified dataset.zip -Organized subsets for easier experimentation
+2. classified dataset.zip -Organized subsets for easier experimentation.
-3. EDA.ipynb - provides a basic EDA for the data.
+3. combined_full_clean_ordered.parquet - contains daily snapshots of NIFTY500 from 2012 to 2025, cleaned and ranked by market cap.
+4. nifty50 unvierse classified excel - list of all NIFTY500 companies (existing in that period), along with sector info.

+### Data in classified_dataset.zip
 #### By Size
 ```
 size/large/